twilio/twilio-java/README.md

 This will also build the javadoc in `twilio-java/target/apidocs`.
 You can open the index.html located there to view it locally.

-Pre-built jars are also available [here](http://search.maven.org/#browse%7C-1416163511).
+Pre-built jars are available [here](http://search.maven.org/#browse%7C-1416163511).
 Select the directory for the latest version and download one of these jar files:

 * twilio-java-sdk-3.x.x-with-dependencies.jar